sven-panis/Tutorial_Event_History_Analysis/README.md

 ## folders ##

-There are also folders, with self-explanatory titles:
+There are also seven folders, with self-explanatory titles:

 **/manuscript/**